High-harmonic generation driven by temporal-mode quantum states of light

-To quantify the accuracy of this approximation, we next evaluate the correction factors $f_\ell(\alpha_m,\delta\alpha)$ and $f_{\text{ov}}(\alpha_m,\delta\alpha)$ explicitly.
-We do so by solving the Schrödinger equation described in \autoref{eq:phi_alpha} and computing the expectation value of the dipole acceleration $\expval*{\ddot{d}}(t) = -\expval*{\dv{V}{z}} + E(t)$ and its Fourier transform.
+Next, with the definitions given above we will quantify the accuracy of the diagonal approximation by evaluating the integral correction factor $C_\omega(\alpha_m)$ for a single atom.
+We do so by solving the single-atom Schrödinger equation described in \autoref{eq:phi_alpha} and computing the expectation value of the dipole acceleration $\expval*{\ddot{d}}(t) = -\expval*{\dv{V}{z}} + E(t)$ and its Fourier transform.
 To maintain easy comparison with Ref.~\cite{gorlach2023}, we solve the dynamics using the same 1D model atom characterized by a soft Coulomb potential with the same ionization potential $I_p$ as neon: